Full name William Robert Simon Gidman

 |T20s debut||Surrey v Gloucestershire at The Oval, Jun 2, 2011 scorecard|

 |Last T20s||Surrey v Kent at The Oval, Jul 29, 2016 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Gidman wasted no time in proving his talent when given the chance in 2011, becoming just the seventh player to achieve the double of 1000 runs and 50 wickets in a season and the first to do so in in a debut year.
+Gidman wasted no time in proving his talent when given the chance by Gloucestershire in 2011, becoming the first player in 15 years to achieve the double of 1000 runs and 50 wickets and the seventh to do so in in his debut Championship season.
 His maiden century - 116 not out - came in defeat against Northamptonshire at Bristol but his first five-wicket haul, 5 for 38 against Kent at Cheltenham, came in a better cause as Gloucestershire won a Championship match at the College ground for the first time in 11 years.

 Gidman endured a long road to success.
 He spent three years with MCC Young Cricketers before signing for Durham in 2007.
 He made his first-class debut against Sri Lanka A but in three more years at the Riverside failed to make another first-class appearance, not being able to force his way into Durham's strong Championship side which claimed back-to-back titles in 2008 and 2009.

 He only played two List A matches in 2010, prompting a move away from the north-east at the end of the season to join Gloucestershire, captained by his elder brother, Alex.
 In four seasons at Bristol, he averaged 21 with the ball three times, twice eclipsing the 50 wicket mark and also making very useful runs, including three centuries in 2014.